Learn how to reorder anything that’s running low or out of stock.

 - Select Sales and then Products and Services.

 - Select Batch actions, then Reorder.
-This creates a purchase order for a single vendor.
+This creates a purchase order for a single supplier.

-- Complete all the details of the purchase order, or add other items you need to reorder from the vendor.
+- Complete all the details of the purchase order, or add other items you need to reorder from the supplier.

 - Select Save and send.